-Architectural and Ethnographic Museum 'Angarskaya Village named after O. Leonov'
+Architectural and Ethnographic Museum "Angarskaya Village named after O. Leonov"

 About museum